Understanding knee pain after a fall

 After a fall, certain mistakes are common.
 Resuming activities too quickly can worsen the injury, while a complete stoppage of too long can lead to stiffness.

-It is also important not to ignore persistent pain or a knee swelling, which may require medical advice.
+It is also important not to ignore persistent pain or swelling in the knee, which may require medical attention.
 Finally, neglecting rehabilitation is a common cause of incomplete recovery.

 Conclusion

-A knee pain after a fall It is most often benign, but it should never be neglected.
-Behind a simple bruise can sometimes hide a more serious injury, particularly ligament or meniscus damage.
+Knee pain after a fall is usually benign, but it should never be ignored.
+A simple bruise can sometimes conceal a more serious injury, particularly to the ligaments or meniscus.

 Initial steps, such as rest and applying ice, are essential to limit the consequences of the injury.
 However, it is primarily the evolution of symptoms in the following hours and days that should guide the course of action.